Beyond Sunk Costs: Boosting LLM Pre-training Efficiency via Orthogonal Growth of Mixture-of-Experts: More Results on Layer-wise Norm Distribution

 \section{More Results on Layer-wise Norm Distribution}

-We further extend our analysis by examining a broader range of open-source MoE models.
+We further extend our analysis on the layer-wise weight norm distribution trend by examining a broader range of open-source MoE models.
 Specifically, we compute and visualize the layer-wise average weight norm distributions for Deepseek-v2-Lite-16B-A2.4B \citep{deepseekv2}, Qwen1.5-MoE-14.3B-A2.7B-Chat \citep{yang2025qwen3}, Mixtral-8x7B \citep{jiang2024mixtral}, Hunyuan-A13B-Instruct \citep{sun2024hunyuan}, Dots-LLM1-142B-A14B \citep{huo2025dotsllm1technicalreport}, and GroveMoE-Inst-33B-A3.2B \citep{GroveMoE}.

 As shown in \cref{fig:model_norm_appendix}, a consistent pattern emerges across well-converged MoE models: the layer-wise weight norms tend to increase with depth.
 This trend provides further empirical support for our proposed interpositional growth method (\cref{subsection:depth growth}), highlighting its ability to align with the intrinsic training dynamics of large MoE architectures.